xqwen/openmp_wrapper/README.md

 OpenMP Wrapper enables parallel executions of multiple tasks in a single multi-core computer.
 The tasks can be specified by any excutable scripts (Perl, Python, Shell, R, etc) or binaries.

+## Compilation

+To compile, it is required that (OpenMP library)[http://openmp.org] and the GNU c++ compiler are properly installed.
+Simply run "make" to compile the source code.

 ## Usage